 Staff prepared the Draft 2015-2023 Housing Element following a concerted public outreach effort undertaken in summer and fall of 2013 which focused on soliciting public input regarding current housing needs, opportunities, and any constraints.
 Residents, area workers, developers, and various stakeholders were encouraged to participate.
-The feedback received during that outreach process, and during the commission and Council study sessions and hearings held between May and August 2014, has been incorporated to the extent possible.
-Additional input will be sought during the final stages of the process, as outlined above.
+The feedback received during that outreach process, and during the commission and Council study sessions and hearings held between May and August 2014, have been incorporated to the extent possible.
+Additional input was sought during the final stages of the process, as outlined above.

 Following Council review and approval in August, staff submitted the approved Draft to HCD for review and comment.
 Staff discussed the Draft with HCD staff by phone in mid-October.
 HCD requested several clarifying edits and asked staff to add or expand on several programs in the Implementation Plan, such as adding the Zoning Code Retooling effort currently underway by Planning staff.
-The changes recommended by HCD have been made to the Revised Draft (
+The changes recommended by HCD have been made to the Revised Draft ( Attachment 2) and are highlighted.
+In addition, the City response letter requested by the Building

-Attachment 2) and are highlighted.
+Industry Association was sent in September and has been added to Appendix A of the Revised Draft.
 HCD's review letter approving the Revised Draft is provided in Attachment 3.
 The resolution to adopt the Housing Element is provided in Attachment 4.